vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Jain, Kailash Chand

 1972 Malwa Through the Ages (from the earliest times to 1305 ad).
-Delhi etc. Jalhan. aThe S¯uktimuktāvalī of Bhagadatta Jalhan. a, edit. with an Introduction in Sanskrit by Embar Krishnamacharya.
+Delhi etc. JalhaṇaThe S¯uktimuktāvalī of Bhagadatta Jalhaṇa, edit. with an Introduction in Sanskrit by Embar Krishnamacharya.
 Baroda 1938.
 Gaekwad’s Oriental

 Series, No. LXXXII.

 Jamb¯udvīpapraj˜napti

-The Jambuddīvapan. n. attī with the (Sanskrit) gloss of Dharmasāgaragan. ivara,
+The Jambuddīvapaṇṇattī with the (Sanskrit) gloss of Dharmasāgaragaṇivara,

 edit. by Labhsagargani.
 Gopipura 1977.
 Agamoddhāraka Series 57. ¯